fffonion/lua-resty-shdict-server/README.md

 ====

 - The library will use `resty.core` if it's installed, the behaviour will be slightly different from the C implementation.
 For example, missing arguments will be filled by `nil` when using `resty.core`, issuing `SET a` is equivalent to `SET a nil` in this situation.
+- For performance issues, inline protocol (HTTP inline or Redis inline) only accept four arguments at most. `EVAL` may fail with **Invalid argument(s)** for this reason.
+To solve this, always use other protocols (like Redis RESP protocol) to call these commands.

 [Back to TOC](#table-of-contents)